i3 Energy PLC Announces Q4 2022 Operational and Financial Update

 i3's year end 2022 reserves audit is in progress and the Company expects to release its final numbers in March, prior to the dissemination of 2022 year-end financial statements.

-In October 2022 the Company completed operations on the Serenity appraisal well. i3 continues to work with its partner Europa Oil and Gas to advance a field development plan for a one well development for the Serenity field.
+In October 2022 the Company completed operations on the Serenity appraisal well in the UKCS. i3 continues to work with its partner Europa Oil and Gas to advance a field development plan for a one well development for the Serenity field.

 Environmental, Social and Governance ("ESG")